ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.lupusec/README.md

 * Schreiben einer Dokumentation für jeden Sensor / Gerät

 ## Changelog

+### 1.1.6 (01.05.2019)
+* (Stübi) New feature: you can change the buttons for keypad
+* (Stübi) New feature: add push notifications to sensors
+* (Stübi) New feature: change switch from switch to push button
+* (Stübi) New feature: now you can change status for tamper, bypass and reporting for sensors
+* (Stübi) New feature: Webcam support.
+You can get the link of Lupusec provided webcams.

+### 1.1.5 (24.04.2019)
+* (Stübi) Add buttons for Scenario Switch V2 and Bugfixing

 ### 1.1.4 (13.04.2019)
 * (Stübi) Add device outside alarm